CuBoulder/express/modules/contrib/views_slideshow/README.txt

 6) Upload/install the Libraries API module. http://drupal.org/project/libraries
 7) Create a sites/all/libraries directory on your server.
 8) Create a directory within sites/all/libraries named jquery.cycle
-9) Locate/download the jQuery cycle plugin from github: https://raw.githubusercontent.com/malsup/cycle/3.0.3/jquery.cycle.all.js
+9) Locate/download the jQuery cycle plugin from the internet.
 10) Upload/install the jQuery cycle plugin: place it inside the jquery.cycle directory.
 11) Enable the Views slideshow and Views Slideshow: Cycle modules